jg925/ece3400_2019-team10/milestones/milestone1.md

 Finally, we have a condition that checks for both sensors on white, indicating the robot has reached an intersection.
 This was useful for debugging and became more prevalent in the second part of the milestone.
-A video showing a successful line traversal as well as code showing the algorithm we used to help the robot navigate are shown below.
+A video showing a successful line traversal as well as code showing the algorithm we used to help the robot navigate are below.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-ANTz5VJQi0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>